PLC-lang/rusty/book/src/build_and_install.md

 brew install llvm@14
 ````

-After the installation you have to add `/opt/homebrew/opt/llvm@14/bin` to your `$PATH` environment variable, e.g. with the following command :
+After the installation you have to add `/opt/homebrew/opt/llvm@14/bin` to your `$PATH` environment variable, e.g. with the following command:

 ```bash
 echo 'export PATH="/opt/homebrew/opt/llvm@14/bin:$PATH"' >> ~/.zshrc